 - Could this outbreak have an impact on ICPC or other adoption court proceedings?

-The MA ICPC personnel are working remotely and limited access to their resources.
-Their response time has been slower this week.
+The MA ICPC personnel are working remotely and are doing an excellent job getting families cleared to come back to Massachusetts.
 At this time, the ICPC office in each state is making their own decisions.
 Adoptions With Love’s goal is to have each family return home as soon as possible, while adhering to regulations.

 - What if I am feeling sick or showing symptoms of COVID-19?

 As a prospective parent, you will want to keep your loved ones – including your future baby and birth mother – safe.
 This means staying away from others if you have any symptom of illness, even those that may feel like the common cold.
 Fortunately, there are over-the-counter at-home tests available to make sure you are free of COVID.
 They are available at most drugs stores.
 According to the World Health Organization, common reported symptoms of COVID-19 include: